Master of Education with Initial Administrator License

 Students may start at the beginning of any semester: fall, spring or summer.
 Students advance through the program at their own pace—program completion depends on the number of courses taken per semester and the students’ own time line for finishing the requirements.
 You start when you want and finish when you are done.

 Exemplarily practicing administrators serve as adjunct faculty in the program, in addition to full-time faculty.
 Class sizes run from small seminars up to 20-24 students.

 Applying to the Program

 The master’s degree in Educational Leadership is designed for educators who currently do not hold a master’s degree, but who are practicing teachers and/or program leaders who are ready to take a stand for improving learning for all students.
 These are current educators who know they can directly impact more students and their families through working in leadership roles outside the classroom.

 We are looking for people who are confident and comfortable in their abilities to work with adults and create change on behalf of student learning.
 These aspiring leaders are grounded in who they are and what they believe and can face the reality and challenges that come with school and program improvements.

 In addition, we are looking for educators who live by integrity and understand the role humility places in the workplace.
 We want students who embrace challenges, thrive on ambiguity, tackle hard work and know they can make a difference.

 Graduate level classes taken at other universities may be transferred into this program if pre-approved by the program coordinator.
-In addition, students may take up to seven semester hours before being officially admitted.

 You can find admissions requirement information and an online application at the Graduate Admissions Office website.